-About Dry Eye Disease
+About Chronic Dry Eye Disease

-Dry eye disease is a common ocular disorder involving the aberrant production and stability of tear film, which results in damage to the ocular surface and is correlated with symptoms of ocular discomfort.
-Common signs and symptoms of dry eye disease include: eye redness, ocular pain, burning and stinging sensation, foreign body sensation, itchy or scratchy eye sensation, tired eyes, enhanced eye pressure, and painful mucous discharge.
+The most common causes of dry eye disease are contact lens usage, autoimmune disorders, systemic drug effects, and refractive surgery, which can lead to aberrant production and stability of tear film.
+The resulting damage to the ocular surface is correlated with the common signs and symptoms of dry eye disease: eye redness, ocular pain, burning and stinging sensation, foreign body sensation, itchy or scratchy eye sensation, tired eyes, enhanced eye pressure, and painful mucous discharge.

-Currently there are approximately 14 million patients diagnosed with dry eye disease.
-There are only two pharmaceutical agents that are FDA approved for the treatment of dry eye: Restasis® (cyclosporine ophthalmic emulsion) and Xiidra™ (lifitegrast ophthalmic solution) which treat 1 million patients today.
-Given the complexity, severity, and frequency of dry eye disease, and given the limited modes of action by which these two compounds treat dry eyes, there is a medical need for other dry eye therapies, particularly those with multiple modes of action that target the wider dry eye population and are effective and safe for long-term daily use.
+There are only two FDA-approved products for dry eye disease: Restasis® (cyclosporine ophthalmic emulsion) and Xiidra™ (lifitegrast ophthalmic solution), which combined address only about 1 million of the 14 million diagnosed patients today.
+Given the complexity, severity, and frequency of dry eye disease, and given the limited modes of action of currently approved products, there remains a medical need for new dry eye therapies, particularly ones with multiple modes of action that may be effective for a wider patient population and are safe and well tolerated for long-term daily use.

 1 National Eye Institute website, https://nei.nih.gov/health/dryeye/dryeye (accessed Oct 20, 2017)

 2 Market Scope.
 Report on the Global Dry Eye Market.
 St. Louis, MO: Market Scope; 2004.

 3 Farrand K. et al, American Journal of Ophthalmology, Oct 2017